Giving Compass’ Take:

 • Alfred Ironside explains how pop culture can act as a powerful tool for communicating problems and solutions to drive social change.

 • How can funders support the development of impactful media?
-What medium would best match your philanthropic goals?
+What medium could advance messages related to your areas of philanthropy?

 • Learn about a group fighting HIV with hip hop.